Other activities on Queen Charlotte Track

 Occasionally, gannets are seen hurtling into the water to catch unsuspecting fish.
 Where fish are particularly plentiful, flocks of swooping terns and shearwaters may join in the fishing.
 Bottlenose dolphins are regular visitors to the Sound and you may be lucky enough to see them from the track frolicking and cruising out from the shoreline.

 - You can walk your dog between Anakiwa and Davies Bay only.
-A permit is required - contact Sounds Area Office.
+A permit is required - contact the local DOC office.

 - Dogs must be on a leash at all times.

 - Dogs are not permitted elsewhere on the Queen Charlotte Track or on any of the walking and tramping tracks off it.